 Welcome to Penn Nursing Online Learning!

-Online Learning at the School of Nursing features fully and partially-online, for-credit courses that use both online course sites (in Canvas) and video conferencing tools (usually Adobe Connect or BlueJeans).
+Online Learning at the School of Nursing features fully and partially online, for-credit courses that use both online course sites (in Canvas) and video conferencing tools (usually Zoom or BlueJeans).

 More than just a means to download course readings and email classmates, online learning at Penn Nursing is designed to facilitate faculty and student interaction and collaboration.
 Through multimedia tools, asynchronous and synchronous lectures, and real-time discussion, students become actively engaged with the material.